-If you are wondering what how much overlanding Australia would cost you, you have found the right post!
+If you are wondering how much overlanding Australia would cost you, you have found the right post!
 In this article we give you an insight in what we have spent in this country.
 Actually, at the time of writing, we are still in Australia and still spending money.
 We generated the data after roughly five months in the country.

 Australia is not cheap, mostly because labor is expensive.
 On average we spent 51.43 € per day.
 Still, there is a lot to see and do and in the end we will have spent a full year here.
 On the other hand, if you can get a work visa, the high wages make Australia a good place to refill your bank account.

 Note that these 51.43 € do not include costs for vehicle maintenance and repairs, equipment we bought along the way, shipping and flights as those cannot be attributed to one single country.
 On average, we have spent an additional 27.18 € per day in these categories.

 Here is what we we would buy on an average day in Australia: